jwang93/reliable_transport/README.md

      -- need to figure out good solution for both sender and receiver

 2. retransmission looks good, and the output ordering is correct... but there is some seg fault
+	-- WHEN A PACKET GETS DROPPED TWICE IT BREAKS

 3. cksum doesn't work with ./reference...? don't know why. also don't know how to use ./reference with window size -- must be because we are computing checksums in different ways